VyperGroup/specifications-v4/BareServerImplementation.md

 This is an extension of [V3](./BareServerV3.md).
 TODO: Link to the old repo instead.

+## Reassignability

+Reassignability can help with implementation special bare encoding to remedy automatic filter detection of bare servers.
+Although it's not foolproof without a proper EE2E implementation, that is up to the implementor of the bare server with their own custom server specifications.

-## Routable endpoints
+### endpoints

 You will be able to change where the endpoints are.

-If you want to reroute the standard endpoints, you can add an extra field inside of your bare meta called reroute.
+If you want to reroute the standard endpoints, you can add an extra field inside of your bare meta called `reassign.endpoints`.
 Reroute will be an object with the key signifiying the endpoint to replace and the new endpoint being the value.

+### headers

+You will be able to change the keys of the headers

+If you want to reroute the standard header keys, you can add an extra field inside of your bare meta called `reassign.headers`.
+Reroute will be an object with the key signifiying the key to replace and the new key being the value.

 ## Changes to the [bare meta](./BareServer.md#request-server-info)

+### Custom server specifications

 ### Deprecating the versions field